OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

    * A proxy including [OWASP ZAP](https://owasp.org/www-project-zap/)
 2. Disable any features or plugins that make the web browser favour HTTPS, since some tests require the user to use [forced browsing](https://owasp.org/www-community/attacks/Forced_browsing) to intentionally request HTTP versions of sensitive pages.

-In the captured traffic, look for sensitive data inluding the following:
+In the captured traffic, look for sensitive data including the following:

 * Passphrases or passwords, usually inside a [message body](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html)
 * Tokens, usually inside [cookies](https://tools.ietf.org/html/rfc6265#section-4.2)